Shimanga/Effect-of-Rainfall-Variability-on-Maize-Yield-in-Zambia/README.md

 **National average:** 0.119 t/ha per 100mm rain

-Lusaka is 3× more efficient than Western province — indicating substantial differences in soil quality, management practices, or other factors.
+Lusaka is 3× more efficient than Western province, indicating substantial differences in soil quality, management practices, or other factors.

 ### Optimal Rainfall Range